odoo/odoo/doc/howtos/web.rst

     .. _See the online documentation to know how to use it: http://www.w3schools.com/html/html5_geolocation.asp

-    Please also note that the user should not click on that button when the form view is in read-only mode.
+    Please also note that the user should not be able to click on that button when the form view is in read-only mode.
 So, this custom widget should handle correctly the ``effective_readonly`` property just like any field.
 One way to do this would be to make the button